Skip to main content

 Updated on

 Filters enable you to customize and filter your streams payload using JavaScript (ECMAScript) code.
 With the help of filters, you can match specific patterns and rules against the data from your stream, and personalize the data sent to your destination.
-This feature is in beta and can be configured within the QuickNode developer portal, and through the Streams REST API.
+This feature can be configured within the Quicknode developer portal, and through the Streams REST API.

 Understanding Filters

 In Streams, a filter_function is an optional configuration option for your stream.
 This function must be named main and it modifies the data out of the stream before it's sent to its destination.
-Using filters, you can precisely control the data you receive, ensuring you only pay for and process the data you need.
+Using filters, you can precisely control the data you receive, ensuring you stream only the data your application needs while optimizing your downstream data pipeline.

 Benefits of Filters